ghc-proposals/ghc-proposals/proposals/0000-threaded-by-default.rst

-Compile with the threaded RTS by default
+Compile with threaded RTS by default
 ==============

 .. proposal-number:: <blank>